The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Introduction

 We recall that a notion of calibrations is also available for free discontinuity problems \cite{AlbertiBouchitteDalMaso}, having important implications for the numerical computation of minimizers \cite{ChambolleCremersPock}.
-For further applications of the concept of calibrations to anisotropic or nonlocal perimeters, we refer to \cite{AlterCasellesChambolle,CasellesChambolleMollNovaga} and \cite{CabreCalibrations,PagliariHalfspaces}.
+For further applications of the concept of calibrations to anisotropic or nonlocal perimeters or the Steiner problem, we refer to \cite{AlterCasellesChambolle,CasellesChambolleMollNovaga} as well as \cite{CabreCalibrations,PagliariHalfspaces} and \cite{CarioniPluda}.

 In the present work, we introduce a gradient-flow analogue of the notion of calibrations.
 As shown above, the existence of a (classical) calibration ensures that a certain configuration is a global minimizer of the energy functional.
 In a similar spirit, the existence of a gradient-flow calibration ensures that the path of steepest descent in the energy landscape of the surface energy functional is unique, and moreover that this path is stable with respect to perturbations in the initial condition.
-In the case of equal surface tensions, a \emph{gradient flow calibration} for a given classical solution $\bar \chi=(\bar \chi_1,\ldots,\bar \chi_P)$ to multiphase mean curvature flow on $\Rd$ consists of the following objects:
+In the case of equal surface tensions, a \emph{gradient flow calibration} for a given classical solution $\bar \chi=(\bar \chi_1,\ldots,\bar \chi_P)$ to multiphase mean curvature flow on~$\Rd$ consists of the following objects: